Boundedness of polarized log Calabi-Yau fibrations with bounded bases: Fibrations whose general fibers have vanishing irregularity

 \begin{proof}

-By \cite[Theorem 2.3]{birkarBoundednessFanoType2024}, there exists a $\bQ$-factorialization $\pi: X'\to X$ such that $X'$ is in a bounded family.
-Therefore, there exists a bounded resolution $W$ of $X'$ such that $\rho(X')\leq\rho(W)$ is bounded from above, hence $\rho(X'/X)$ is also bounded from above.
-In the following we apply induction on $\rho(X'/X)$ to find $\Sigma'$ and $H'$ on $X'$ which satisfy the conditions.
+By \cite[Theorem 2.3]{birkarBoundednessFanoType2024}, there exists a $\bQ$-factorialization such that $X'$ is in a bounded family.
+Therefore, there exists a bounded resolution $W$ of $X'$ such that the Picard number $\rho(X')\leq\rho(W)$ is bounded from above, and hence the relative Picard number $\rho(X'/X)$ is also bounded from above.
+In the following we apply induction on $\rho(X'/X)$ to construct $\Sigma'$ and $H'$ on $X'$ satisfying the desired properties.